Jca-Dev/CSAN/README.md

 <h2>Future features</h2>
 <ul>
-    <li>Survey sheet selection for multiple surveys.
-This is why there are f strings in the current code for "scoreboard" sheet.</li>
+    <li>I would like to implement more of the items shown in the product detail page from the wireframes. having a color selector for each blind and multiple pictures of the products.</li>
 </ul>
 <hr>

 <h1>Marketing</h1>
 <hr>
 <p>I created a facebook marketing page for reaching potential and existing customers on a popular platform.
-Hoever this has been taken down by facebook as it's not a genuine business. <br>
+However this has been taken down by facebook as it's not a genuine business. <br>
-The footer has links to social media pages, if this was a real business then they would link to the social pages of the business</p>
+The footer has links to social media pages, if this was a real business then they would link to the social pages of the business.
+<br> Mailchimp has a newsletter popup for new visitors to the site so they can subscribe their email for news letters and marketing campaigns.</p>

 ![Business Page Preview](media/screenshots/fb_page_1.png)
 <hr>